 Join us for our annual series in which we explore different aspects of Newlin Grist Mill’s unique historical and environmental resources.
 Get an in-depth look at the site with special programs from both Newlin staff and outside presenters.
 This year, we will be focusing on foodways, to coincide with the restoration of the 1739 Trimble House kitchen & pantry onsite.

-Please note: Due to continued concerns with the COVID-19 pandemic, the Newlin Series talks scheduled for August & September will be VIRTUAL!
+Please note: Due to continued concerns with the COVID-19 pandemic, the Newlin Series talks have gone VIRTUAL!
 They will be free to attend, but pre-registration through Zoom is required.
 See the descriptions below for links to register.

 Thursday, February 13th at 7pm